 According to tradition the head of St. Paul rebounded three times after being severed and each time a fountain sprang up.
 A church was built in the Vth century to shelter the three springs; it was entirely replaced by a new building designed in 1599 by Giacomo Della Porta for Cardinal Pietro Aldobrandini, nephew of Pope Clement VIII.

-The image used as background for this page shows a detail of the decoration of the fountains.
+Hall of the Fountains; the image used as background for this page shows a relief depicting the head of St. Paul, a detail of the decoration of the fountains

-(left) Fašade; (right) side view; in the inset a fleur-de-lys, the heraldic symbol of Cardinal Alessandro Farnese
+(left) Fašade; (right) side view; in the inset a fleur-de-lis, the heraldic symbol of Cardinal Alessandro Farnese

 In 1138 ca. Pope Innocent II assigned the monastery to the Cistercian Order which at the time was led by St. Bernard of Clairvaux; one day, while celebrating mass, St. Bernard had a vision: he saw angels leading the souls of the dead from Purgatory to Heaven along a ladder.
-In remembrance of the vision an oratory near S. Paolo alle Tre Fontane was called Scala Coeli (Ladder to Heaven).
+An oratory near S. Paolo alle Tre Fontane was called Scala Coeli (Ladder to Heaven) in remembrance of that event.
 The building collapsed in 1582, but it was almost immediately rebuilt at the initiative of Cardinal Alessandro Farnese; also this church was designed by Giacomo Della Porta.

 (left) Fašade; (right) interior

 Similar to SS.
-Vincenzo ed Anastasio a Fontana di Trevi this church was originally also dedicated only to St. Anastasius; it was built as a shrine for housing the head of the saint.
-The first church (built in the VIIth century) was replaced by the Cistercians with a new one in the XIIth century; its simple design was an effect of the approach followed by St. Bernard of Clairvaux in the construction of many abbeys throughout Europe; the portico supported by ancient column was the only concession to the Roman traditional form of building churches.
+Vincenzo ed Anastasio a Trevi this church was originally dedicated only to St. Anastasius; it was built as a shrine for housing the head of the saint.
+The first church (built in the VIIth century) was replaced by the Cistercians with a new one in the XIIth century; its simple design was an effect of the approach followed by St. Bernard of Clairvaux in the construction of many abbeys throughout Europe; the portico supported by ancient columns was the only concession to the traditional aspect of Roman churches.

 (left) Gate of Castel di Leva; (right) a naive depiction of the first miracle